 Much like a pen, pencil or calculator, CS First is a valuable tool that enables our students to demonstrate their learning in a fun and engaging way.

-Throughout the 2022 – 2023 school year, you and your class are invited to explore coding throughout the curriulum through educator workshops, co-taught lessons and asynchronous resources!
+Throughout the entire 2022 – 2023 school year, you and your class are invited to explore coding throughout the curriculum through educator workshops, co-taught lessons and asynchronous resources!

-Then, alongside your class and Canadian Googlers, join our kick off co-taught lesson on September 20th or January 24th, as we celebrate STEAM through our very first coding lesson together.
+Alongside your class and Canadian Googlers, join our Winter/Spring kick-off co-taught lesson on Tuesday, January 24th, as we celebrate STEAM through our very first coding lesson together.
 Code alongside the pros and ask your questions to the Googlers.

 Continuing throughout the school year, join our live co-taught lessons (or watch the recordings) as we dive into subject-specific and grade-specific content each week.
 Each lesson is accompanied by a Cobblestone Crate, an asynchronous package to continue your coding journey.

 Full details about this comprehensive series can be found within this 30 minute info session recording.

 Use the buttons below to sign up for the CS First Educator Workshops and Co-Taught Lessons.

 The co-taught lessons will run twice, with identical lessons, throughout the 2022-2023 school year.
 The first cohort of lessons will run from September 2022 through to November 2022.
 The second cohort of lessons will run from January 2023 through to May 2023.

 After registering for a co-taught lesson, you’ll have access to our Teacher Guide where you’ll have access to all of the Educator Workshops!

 Think of us as a virtual guest speaker.